 If you check more than one of these boxes, then you may consider hosting a formal bid process.

-What does a formal bid process to hire for brokerage services look like?
+What does the RFP process to hire for brokerage services look like?

 Now that you’ve decided a formal bid process is right for your company or organization, let’s dive into what that process looks like, step by step.